Long Range, High Performance Antennas for Handheld and Mobile Radios

-Motorsport Aerials- Antennas are a total science unto themselves. they are one thing that can make or brake a Motorsport Communication system.
-The correct motorsport Arial is the most important factor, Harris Race Radios have the tools an knowledge to make sure you get the correct antenna.
-Not all antenna’s are created equal, a Motorsport Arial is not the same as used on a longhal truck.
+Motorsport aerials are one thing that can make or break a Motorsport Communication system.
+The correct motorsport aerial is the most important factor.
+Harris Race Radios have the tools an knowledge to make sure you get the correct antenna.
+Not all antenna’s are created equal, a Motorsport Arial is not the same as used on a long-haul truck.
+Do you need a ground plane or ground plane independent?

 Length and type of Motorsport Arial can make a huge difference to your radio systems performance.